 Five prospective fellows are nominated each year by the designated authority of each of the 26 South African public universities.
 The programme cannot accept direct applications.
 For the name of your designated authority, please contact us at email@example.com.

-The third and final call for this phase of the Future Professors Programme is now open: 2022 Call
+The third and final call for this phase of the Future Professors Programme has closed.